khulnasoft/integrations-core/kubernetes_state_core/README.md

 ### Installation

-The Kubernetes State Metrics Core check is included in the [Datadog Cluster Agent][4] image, so you don't need to install anything else on your Kubernetes servers.
+The Kubernetes State Metrics Core check is included in the [Khulnasoft Cluster Agent][4] image, so you don't need to install anything else on your Kubernetes servers.

 ### Requirements

-- Datadog Cluster Agent v1.12+
+- Khulnasoft Cluster Agent v1.12+

 ### Configuration